mglantz/advanced-networking-workshop/labs/lab-1/README.md

 ![Terminal](terminal.png)

-:exclatmation: When you paste information in from this page to your terminal the first time, you will be asked by your browser to allow this.
+:exclamation: When you paste information in from this page to your terminal the first time, you will be asked by your browser to allow this.
 Do so.

 ![Paste](accept.png)